 Specify your Azure subscription end point and the name of the vault containing your secrets.

 Ensure the Azure service connection has at least Get and List management permissions on the vault for secrets.
 You can enable Azure Pipelines to set these permissions by choosing Authorize next to the vault name.
 Alternatively, you can set the permissions manually in the Azure portal:

 - Open the Settings blade for the vault, choose Access policies, then Add new.

 - In the Add access policy blade, choose Select principal and select the service principal for your client account.

 - In the Add access policy blade, choose Secret permissions and ensure that Get and List are checked (ticked).

 In the Variable groups page, choose + Add to select specific secrets from your vault that will be mapped to this variable group.

 Secrets management notes

 Only the secret names are mapped to the variable group, not the secret values.
-The latest version of the value of each secret is fetched from the vault and used in the definition linked to the variable group during the build or release.
+The latest version of the value of each secret is fetched from the vault and used in the pipeline linked to the variable group during the build or release.

 Any changes made to existing secrets in the key vault, such as a change in the value of a secret, will be made available automatically to all the definitions in which the variable group is used.